sassafrastech/gather-docs/pricing.md

 Gather is **community supported software**.

+It is currently in beta and free to use.

-In order to sustain the project we are asking communities to contribute on a sliding scale of **$2-5/user/month**.
+Once the beta period is over, in order to sustain the project we are asking communities to contribute on a sliding scale of

+**<big>$2-5</big>/user/month**

 Children are free.
 No community will be turned away for lack of funds.

 A 90-day trial period will be allowed so that communities can fully explore the system before subscribing.
 This period can be extended upon request to accommodate community budget schedules.